Black Hat SEO: Everything You Need To Know

 7. Comment Spamming

-User-generated spam is an awful black hat tactic, whether it’s on your own blog, another site, or any social media channel.
-Google and several social media sites will block accounts that spam external or internal links on comments and even punish the page linked in the comment as well as the account used.
+User-generated spam is an awful black hat tactic, whether on your blog, another site, or any social media channel.
+Google and several social media sites will block accounts that spam external or internal links on comments and even punish the page linked in the comment and the account used.

 8. Exploiting Schema Markups